Last Updated: November 20, 2024

 Health Issues

 In 2012, Lawler suffered a heart attack after performing at "Raw" alongside Randy Orton, CM Punk, and Dolph Ziggler.
 He collapsed at the announcers' table, leaving Cole to Michael Cole to commentate alone while the WWE sought medical assistance for Jerry.
-He received CPR and starting breathing independently.
+He received CPR and started breathing independently.
 However, he was clinically dead for close to 30 minutes.
 Shortly thereafter, Lawler underwent an angioplasty to improve his heart's blood flow and slowly began to recover.
 Fortunately, doctors confirmed that he was exhibiting no signs of brain damage despite being legally dead for so long.
 After an investigation, it was discovered that the heart attack was caused by an "unexplained cardiac arrest" rather than a blocked artery.
 He was then cleared to return to the WWE.

 Additional Ventures